javakishore-veleti/AWS-Cli-GitHub-Copilot-Fusion/README.md

 # AWS-Cli-GitHub-Copilot-Fusion

+> **"What was that S3 bucket I created last month?"**
+> **"How do I check my AWS bill again?"**
+> **"Which profile am I using right now?"**

+Sound familiar?

+If you're a developer running AWS from your laptop, you've probably Googled the same CLI commands dozens of times.
+You copy-paste, tweak, forget, and repeat.

+**What if you could just *ask*?**

+This repo flips the script.
+Define your setup once, then talk to AWS naturally — forever.
+No memorizing commands.
+No digging through history.
+Just ask questions like you would a colleague, and GitHub Copilot handles the rest.

+*"Upload this file to my dev bucket."* Done.
+*"How much did I spend this month?"* Here's a dashboard.
+*"Create a QuickSight report from this Excel."* Link copied.

+Everything you do is guided, formatted, and remembered.
+Your AWS workflow becomes a conversation.

+---

 A hands-on guide for integrating AWS CLI with GitHub Copilot using custom instructions.
 Enables developers to manage AWS profiles using natural language commands like `/aws-profile check dev` or `/aws-profile create all`.
 Features resilient profile creation, interactive prompts, and cross-environment support for dev, qa, staging, and prod workflows.

+---

 ## 🤔 Why This Exists